taylorhcarroll/superchat/README.md

-**Going to want to to make a file called config.json at highest level in your project** make it look like this:
+**Going to want to to make a file called config.json in the src folder in your project** make it look like this:
 ```
 {